 Great Adirondack Garage Sale:

-May 27th-29th.
+Saturday, May 23rd in Long Lake and Raquette Lake.
 Over 200 miles of Garage Sales stretching from Long Lake, Newcomb to Indian Lake, Inlet and Old Forge along Route 28, 28N and Route 30.
-New for 2016, the route stretches as far north as Malone, Paul Smiths and Tupper Lake.
+The route stretches as far north as Malone, Paul Smiths and Tupper Lake.
 Each town has their own map available at area businesses.
 Deals galore, roads are open and treasures are waiting to be picked!
-Maps will be available on Friday, May 27th at the Adk Hotel, LL Diner, Town Offices, Town Hall, Kickerville Mobil 518.624.3077
+518.624.3077

 For more info visit: Great Adirondack Garage Sale